Lock Repair Available Now

 12-Month Workmanship Warranty

-Every repair comes with a 12-month workmanship warranty in writing.
-If the same problem returns and it's down to how we fitted it, we come back and put it right at no charge.
+Every job comes with a 12-month workmanship warranty in writing.
+If the same problem returns and it is down to how we fitted it, we come back and put it right at no charge.

 Quote First, Then Repair

-You know the exact cost before any work starts — no call-out fee, no surprise charges on the day.
+You know the exact cost before any work starts — no call-out fee, and the price we agree is the price you pay.
 You only pay if you accept the quote.
 If the price needs to change once we open up the lock, we stop and explain before continuing.

 Repair First, Replace If Needed